OLYMPIA – Most areas of Puget Sound will close to recreational crab fishing at sunset on Labor Day, with summer catch reports due by Oct. 1.

 Childers said WDFW will announce winter crab seasons for Puget Sound in early October, after completing its assessment of the summer fishery.

 Sport crabbers who fish for Dungeness crab in any area of Puget Sound after Sept.
-3 should record their catches on winter catch record cards, Childers said.
-Winter cards, which are free to those with crab endorsements, are available at sporting good stores and other license vendors across the state.
+5 should record their catches on winter catch record cards, Childers said.
+Winter cards are now available at sporting good stores and other license vendors across the state.